tahoe-lafs/tahoe-lafs/docs/configuration.rst

 Example
 =======

-The following is a sample ``tahoe.cfg`` file, containing values for all keys described above.
+The following is a sample ``tahoe.cfg`` file, containing values for some of the keys described in the previous section.
 Note that this is not a recommended configuration (most of these are not the default values), merely a legal one.

 ::